 \section{Acknowledgments}

-We gratefully acknowledge the help of Dr. Lauri Parkkonen and Dr. Annalisa Pascarella, who together with AS undertook collection, post-processing and analysis of the experimental data, and of Dr. Alexandre Gramfort, who kindly provided support on the use of the EMBAL Matlab package.
+We gratefully acknowledge the help of Dr. Lauri Park\-konen and Dr. Annalisa Pascarella, who together with A.~Sorrentino undertook collection, post-processing and analysis of the experimental data, and of Dr. Alexandre Gramfort, who kindly provided support on the use of the EMBAL Matlab package.